blitz-js/blitz/.changeset/spotty-games-peel.md

 "@blitzjs/generator": patch
 ---

-chore: update next and react versions in minial template
+chore: update next and react versions in new template using next.js app directory